torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 casual enough, I'll switch to their first name.
 One cultural rule of thumb I use is that Americans tend to be a lot more casual.
 In general born and bred Americans will be fine with first names.
-Other countries vary.
-Some countries definitely have more decorum between professors and students, such as France, Germany and other north-western European countries.
+Other countries vary, so I won't give any overgeneralizations.
 If in doubt, just keep using professor.

-By the way, anybody who teaches, whether an adjunct or a tenured professor, can be addressed as professor.
-At worst it's flattering.
+Anybody who teaches, whether an adjunct or a tenured professor, can be addressed as professor.

 In a work environment, I use first names with colleagues.
 This may seem counterintuitive, but in a modern day workplace, that's totally